 We welcome your inquiries regarding the Plant Something MA program and the Plant Something for Pollinators campaign.

-Find out if you are about to “Get the Dirt” for the first time, already “Play with Dirt” or are truly “Down with Dirt” and enter to win a $50 gift certificate for your local independent garden center or landscaper.
-To be eligible, please take the quiz before October 1, 2017.
+Find out if you are about to “Get the Dirt” for the first time, already “Play with Dirt” or are truly “Down with Dirt.”
+At the end of the season, we’ll check back in with you and compare notes.

 Plant Something MA members continue to help line the Boston Marathon route with daffodils for the third year in a row.